 |

-trout fishing haven with an estimated 4,000 miles of trout water and
+trout fishing haven with an estimated 4,000 miles of trout water with

-approximately 2,000 miles are managed for public fishing.
+approximately 2,000 miles managed for public fishing.
 Fly fishing in a North Carolina mountain stream

 is enjoyed equally by